gururajks/FSND/projects/02_trivia_api/starter/backend/README.md

 ```

 ### `GET /questions`
 Gets all the questions that are available and is paginated.
+It is restricted to 10 questions per page
 Use page parameter for the page
 ##### Request